fisaogullari/macbinbundler/README.md

 # Contact

-If you want to contact me, you can create an issue or simple send an email to `fisaogullari@gmail.com`.
+If you want to contact me, you can create an issue or simply send an email to `fisaogullari@gmail.com`.